Market Watch: Pandemic, unemployment, riots - nothing rattles Wall Street

 The sense of incremental progress was creating an optimistic outlook.

-US markets and New Zealand's NZX-50 fell more than 40 per cent as the world went in to lockdown.
+US markets and New Zealand's NZX-50 fell about 30 per cent as the world went in to lockdown.

 Since then they have rebounded dramatically with the US S&P500 up and the NZX now up 37 and 31 per cent respectively since their low points in March.